percona/k8spg-docs/docs/update.md

 ### Major version upgrade

-Major version upgrade allows you to jump from one PostgreSQL major version to another (for example, upgrade from PostgreSQL 15.5 to PostgreSQL 16.3), and optionally add pgBouncer and gpBackRest versions to this upgrade.
+Major version upgrade allows you to jump from one database major version to another (for example, upgrade from PostgreSQL 15.5 to PostgreSQL 16.3).

 !!! note

     Major version upgrades feature is currently a **tech preview**, and it is **not recommended for production environments.**

-    Also, currently the major version upgrade only works for the images in Custom Resource (`deploy/cr.yaml` manifest) are specified without minor version numbers:
+    Also, currently the major version upgrade only works if the images in Custom Resource (`deploy/cr.yaml` manifest) are specified without minor version numbers:

     ```yaml
     ...